|

 him.
 His fan base ran the gamut from the criminally insane to Sean

 Connery and Alfred Hitchcock.
-In

 this first ever biography of the subject, Davis charts Addams’